 The performers had costumes that resembled practice clothes in the sense that the cut of the clothes was in the style of leisure sportswear, but the material in all of them was a large looped knit or soft fluff like fleece.
 Gender didn't seem to matter.
 It didn't show in action or in costume, all the clothes could have been unisex.

 Everything that happened on stage in this performance was based on treating each other as equal.
 When there was rough playing in pulling each other’s hair, having the consent and checking if the other one was still okay with it while doing it and also afterwards was important routine.
 It was wonderful to see a description of eroticism that felt closer to something I could be proud of than ashamed.
-There was a scene where one of the dancers took off his shirt, looked at the audience and jerked his body so that we could see how the meat and fat shaking on his body; after that he took off his pants so that little shiny pink panties were left.
+There was a scene where one of the dancers took off his shirt, looked at the audience and jerked his body so that we could see how the meat and fat shaking on his body; after that, he took off his pants so that little shiny pink panties were left.
 He shook his body again and the idea of something perceived ugly was combined with something beautiful.
 The acceptance of one's own body was promoted.
 He seemed to enjoy himself and continued to flirtatious wild feminine dance in the tiny pink panties.
-The danc was about owning the panties and owning ones femininity at the same time.
+The dance was about owning the panties and owning one’s femininity at the same time.

 After he was done the other performers smiled at him and took care of him.
 We saw how he was accepted.